sst/sst/www/docs/constructs/app.md

 }
 ```

-Since it is initialized internally, the props that are passed to `sst.App` cannot be changed.
+Since it is initialized internally, the props that are passed to `App` cannot be changed.

 ## Properties